Tracy, California: History

-Until the 1760s, the area that is now the city of Tracy was long populated by the Yokuts ethnic group of loosely associated bands of Native Americans and their ancestors.
-They lived on hunting and gathering foods, game and fish from the area, including its local rivers and creeks.
-After encountering the Spanish colonists, the Yokuts suffered from new infectious diseases, which caused social disruption, as did the Spanish efforts to impress them for labor at missions, specifically Mission San Jose.
-Mexican and American explorers later came into the area, pushing the Yokuts out.
-The Yokuts people are still around to this day and live in small groups with a total of about 2,600 people identifying under the Yokuts name.
-Along with the Yokuts, another language group of Native Americans found near the Tracy area are referred to as the Mono.
-Today the Mono peoples numbers are around 1,800 people.
+Until the 1760s, the area that became the city of Tracy was long populated by the Yokuts ethnic group of loosely associated bands of Native Americans and their ancestors.
+They lived on hunting and gathering game and fish from local rivers and creeks.
+After encountering the Spanish colonists, the Yokuts suffered from new infectious diseases, which caused social disruption, as did the Spanish efforts to impress them into labor at Mission San José.
+Mexican and American explorers later arrived, pushing the Yokuts out.
+The Yokuts people remain, living in small groups with about 2,600 people identifying as Yokut.
+Along with them, another language group of Native Americans found near Tracy are referred to as the Mono people, numbering around 1,800.

 Tracy is a railroad town that came from the mid-19th century construction, mainly by Chinese laborers, of Central Pacific Railroad rail lines running from Sacramento through Stockton to the San Francisco Bay Area, beginning 1868 and ending September 1878 with the opening of a new branch and junction.
 A number of small communities sprang up along these lines at designated station sites, including one at the junction named for railroad director J. J. Tracy.

 Incorporated in 1911, Tracy grew rapidly and prospered as the center of an agricultural area, even when larger railroad operations began to decline in the 1950s.
 Competition with trucking and automobiles resulted in widespread railroad restructuring.
 Tracy is part of the San Jose-San Francisco-Oakland, CA Combined Statistical Area, an extension of the Bay Area.

-In December 1969, the town of Tracy was the host of the Altamont Free Concert, held at the (now closed) Altamont Raceway Park.
+In December 1969, the town of Tracy hosted the Altamont Free Concert, held at the later closed Altamont Raceway Park.
 An estimated 300,000 people gathered at the speedway infield in an event that was plagued by violence among attendees, many of whom were drunk or drugged.
-Artists featured included the internationally known Rolling Stones and the California bands Santana, Jefferson Airplane, the Flying Burrito Brothers and Crosby, Stills, Nash & Young.
+Artists featured included the British Rolling Stones and the California bands Santana, Jefferson Airplane, the Flying Burrito Brothers and Crosby, Stills, Nash & Young.

 Tracy was the headquarters of a branch of the American Nazi Party.
 Increased activity was reported by the media in 1972, with the appearance of graffiti spray-painted Nazi swastikas and the words "White Power".
 A surplus army 2½-ton 6×6 truck with swastika symbols was seen carrying neo-Nazi recruits around town.
 Members handed out flyers printed with "Join the National Socialist White People’s Party" and a Tracy-based post office box mailing address.
-The television program 60 Minutes aired a report in 1978 titled "The California Reich" which contained an interview of a Tracy resident who was a neo-Nazi leader.
+The television program 60 Minutes aired a report in 1978 titled "The California Reich" with an interview of a Tracy resident who was a neo-Nazi leader.
 After about a decade, most of the city's neo-Nazis moved to Oroville, California.